-The BUGS After-School Program services sixty 2nd - 5th graders from Commodore John Rodgers Elementary School.
-We offer five hands-on components - Dance, Art, Cooking, Gardening, and STEM (Science Technology Engineering and Math) - focusing on improving the academic and social skills, and the attendance level of students.
-BUGS is offered by Living Classrooms Foundation, an educational non-profit that using experiential education, where kids get a to “Learn By Doing.”
+The BUGS After-School Program services 48 2nd - 5th graders from Commodore John Rodgers Elementary School.
+We offer four hands-on components - Creative Arts, Cooking, Gardening, and STEM (Science Technology Engineering and Math).
+Our focus is to improve the academic and social skills of our students and their attendance at school.
+BUGS is offered by Living Classrooms Foundation, an educational non-profit that uses experiential education, where kids get a to “Learn By Doing.”

 We have just begun B.U.G.S.
 Summer Session 1 and there has already be a ton of new exciting projects and adventures.
 In the first week of STEM class we investigated how microorganisms such as Yeast eat sugar to release carbon dioxide.
 Then we took cotton swabs of the inside of our mouths to grow bacteria on Petri dishes.